wferreirauy/binance-bot/README.md

 ## Usage

 ⚠️ **Warning:** This bot is provided as-is.
 Use it at your own risk.
 Trading involves financial risks, and you may incur significant losses.
-Always test in a safe environment (e.g., a testnet or small amounts) before deploying in live markets.
+Always test in a safe environment (e.g., a testnet and/or with small amounts) before deploying in live markets.
 The author is not responsible for any financial outcomes.

 ---